csc7/PP2_CI/README.md

 The website was tested using these **browsers** and also **Microsoft Internet Explorer** (Version 2004, OS Build 19041.1110). **Samsung Internet** (version 14.0.1.62) was also used to test the website.
 In addition, some users have collaborated checking the website in the cell phones, mostly with **Android-based operating systems**.

-**Devices** used for testing and validatio include Dell and Toshiba laptops, Samsung cell phones. **Operative systems** include Windows 10 Enterprise (remote desktop), Windows 10 Pro, Windows 10 Home and Android. **Processors** for desktop desktop and laptops were Intel.
+**Devices** used for testing and validation include Dell and Toshiba laptops, Samsung cell phones. **Operative systems** include Windows 10 Enterprise (remote desktop), Windows 10 Pro, Windows 10 Home and Android. **Processors** for desktop and laptops were Intel.

 The following tools were used to validate the **files of the website**: